 The Summit, which was held in Bo on 16-18 October, 2023, brought together 500 young people from all 16 districts of Sierra Leone as well as The Gambia and Liberia.
-The summit, which was held under the theme "She Can Lead; She Is a Leader, was focused on empowering girls with the skills they need to assume leadership roles.
+Held under the theme "She Can Lead; She Is a Leader, the summit focused on empowering girls with the skills they need to assume leadership roles.

 Summit participants had the opportunity to learn from outstanding leaders through a series of interactive seminars, lively conversations, and mentorship sessions.
 Topics including mental health, leadership, business, and sexual and reproductive health education were highlighted, giving participants essential knowledge and tools to help them find their path to a brighter future.

-Hannah Kargbo, the executive director of Girls' Advocacy Network, a girl-focused organisation devoted to advancing gender equality and defending the rights of girls in Sierra Leone, expressed her delight about holding the summit.
+Hannah Kargbo, the Executive Director of Girls' Advocacy and Development Network, a girl-focused organisation devoted to advancing gender equality and defending the rights of girls in Sierra Leone, expressed her delight about holding the summit.
 “The summit is testament to our collective dedication to addressing the unique challenges that girls and young people face in today's world while celebrating their remarkable achievements and potential,” she said while thanking UNFPA Sierra Leone and partners for supporting the Girls’ Summit.

 Isaac Ahemesah, UNAIDS Representative, said at the same event that the summit was extremely important because it gave young people a platform to raise awareness of the problems they encounter every day. ‘‘You are not only participants but living witnesses to the issues affecting this generation.
 From education disparities to sexual and reproductive health, the HIV crisis, and the alarming teenage pregnancy rates, your stories bear evidence of the urgent need for solutions,” he said.